Building Specifications in the Event-B Institution: Enhanced Refinement and Modularisation in

 \subsection{Representing Refinement Explicitly}

-As is evidenced by our running example and Section \ref{sec:eb}, refinement is a central aspect of the Event-B methodology, therefore any formalisation of Event-B must be capable of capturing refinement.
-The theory of institutions equips us with a basic notion of refinement as \emph{model-class inclusion} where the class of models of a specification contains the models that satisfy the specification.
-We formally define what is meant by \textit{model-class} in Definition \ref{def:modclass}.
+As is evidenced by our running example and Section~\ref{sec:eb}, refinement is a central aspect of the Event-B methodology, therefore any formalisation of Event-B must be capable of capturing refinement.
+The theory of institutions equips us with a basic notion of refinement as \emph{model-class inclusion} where the class of models of a specification comprises the models that satisfy the specification.
+We formally define what is meant by \textit{model-class} in Definition~\ref{def:modclass}.

-\begin{defn}[Model-Class] For any $\Phi \subseteq\mathbf{Sen}(\Sigma)$ of $\Sigma$-sentences, the class $Mod_{\Sigma}(\Phi) \subseteq\lvert\mathbf{Mod}(\Sigma)\rvert$ of models of $\Phi$ is defined as the class of all $\Sigma$-models that satisfy all the sentences in $\Phi$. \end{defn} Note that we omit the $\Sigma$ subscript where the signature is clear from the context.
-With regard to institution-theoretic refinement, the class of models of the concrete specification is a subset of the class of models of the abstract specification \cite[\S 7.1]{sanella_foundations_2012}.
+\begin{defi}[Model-Class] For any $\Phi \subseteq\mathbf{Sen}(\Sigma)$ of $\Sigma$-sentences, the class $Mod_{\Sigma}(\Phi) \subseteq\lvert\mathbf{Mod}(\Sigma)\rvert$ of models of $\Phi$ is defined as the class of all $\Sigma$-models that satisfy all the sentences in $\Phi$. \end{defi} Note that we omit the $\Sigma$ subscript where the signature is clear from the context.
+With regard to institution-theoretic refinement, the class of models of the concrete specification is a subset of the class of models of the abstract specification~\cite[\S 7.1]{sanella_foundations_2012}.

 We consider two cases: (1) when the signatures are the same and (2) when the signatures are different.
-In the case where the signatures are the same, refinement is denoted as:\\ \centerline{$SP_A \sqsubseteq SP_C \quad\iff\quad Mod(SP_C) \subseteq Mod(SP_A)$} where $SP_A$ is an abstract specification that refines ($\sqsubseteq$) to a concrete specification $SP_C$, $Mod(SP_A)$ and $Mod(SP_C)$ denote the class of models of the abstract and concrete specifications respectively.
+In the case where the signatures are the same, refinement is denoted as:\\ \centerline{$SP_A \sqsubseteq SP_C \quad\iff\quad Mod(SP_C) \subseteq Mod(SP_A)$} where $SP_A$ is an abstract specification that refines ($\sqsubseteq$) to a concrete specification $SP_C$, $Mod(SP_A)$ and $Mod(SP_C)$ denote the class of models of the abstract and concrete specifications, respectively.
 This means that, given specifications with the same signature, the concrete specification should not exhibit any model that was not possible in the abstract specification.
-This equates to the definition of general refinement outlined in \cite{reeves_general_2008,reeves_general_2008-1}.
+This equates to the definition of general refinement outlined in~\cite{reeves_general_2008,reeves_general_2008-1}.